wp-plugins/sz-google/readme.txt

 With this module you can insert into a wordpress page a video on youtube. you can customize many parameters and integrating different modes of insertion, you can choose the theme, set parameters such as autoplay, loop and fullscreen, you can activate google Analytis for the actions that are performed on the video.

-**Google Youtube Widgets:** In this plugin are available to google youtube widgets that can be directly inserted on the sidebar of your website.
+**Youtube Widgets:** In this plugin are available to google youtube widgets that can be directly inserted on the sidebar of your website.
 All the configuration parameters can be found on the widget itself after you dragged to the sidebar that interests you.

 * `Widget embed youtube video`
 * `Widget embed youtube playlist`